Microsoft Office 365: Are there really any printing problems?

 Check out this free whitepaper on secure cloud printing from Microsoft Office 365 and Azure!

 Office 365 Printing from Mobile Device

-Generally, mobile devices do not offer many printing options, resulting in certain complexities when attempting to print from mobile, whether it be from an Office 365 application, or any other application for that matter.
+Generally, mobile devices do not offer many printing options, resulting in certain complexities when attempting to print from mobile, whether it be from an Office 365 application or any other application for that matter.

 Consequently, we can see that Office 365 itself, does not initiate or cause any printing problems due to its particular features or technical specifications per se.

-However, an enterprise-wide solution is usually required for successful adoption and implementation of mobile printing in any organization.
+However, an enterprise-wide solution is usually required for the successful adoption and implementation of mobile printing in any organization.

 Enterprise mobile printing solutions usually work by converting the mobile print job into a PDF file, which is then sent to the provider’s server, usually running a universal printer driver solution, as there are little to no options for mobile print drivers.